Pingdom Check

 De Havilland Canada DHC-8-200

 Our domestic and Greenland routes are served by De Havilland Canada (DHC) aircraft, formerly known as the Bombardier, and commonly referred to as the 'Dash 8'.
+In our fleet are 3 DHC-8-400s and 3 DHC-8-200s.
+They're named after female settlers and Icelandic saga heroines.
+We uphold their legacies with pride.

 General information

-The De Havilland Canada DHC-8-200 aircraft have a number of characteristics that have not been available in the Icelandic aviation market: they are equipped with auxiliary fuel tanks which extend the maximum flight range, they do not need long runways and can, for instance, take off with a full load from runways approximately 800 meters (2,625ft) long, they can withstand greater crosswinds, and carry more freight than comparable aircraft.
+The De Havilland Canada DHC-8-200 aircraft have a number of characteristics that have not been available in the Icelandic aviation market: they are equipped with auxiliary fuel tanks which extend the maximum flight range, and they do not need long runways – they can, for instance, take off with a full load from runways approximately 800 meters (2,625ft) long.
+In addition, they can withstand greater crosswinds, and carry more freight than comparable aircraft.
 The DHC-8-200 can be specifically configured for cargo transport.
-The aircraft seat 37 passengers with a crew of 3.

-Technical Specification
+Technical specification

-• Length:22.25 meters (73ft)
+• Length:22.25 meters / 73'

-• Wingspan:25.9 meters (84ft 11in)
+• Wingspan:25.9 meters / 84'11"

-• Cruising speed:490 km/h (304 mph)
+• Cruising speed:490 km/h / 304 mph

-• Maximum range:over 1800 km (1118 mi)
+• Maximum range:over 1800 km / 1118 mi

-• Maximum take-off weight:16,500 kg (36,376 lb)
+• Maximum take-off weight:16,500 kg / 36,376 lb

 • De Havilland Canada DHC-8-200 - Seatmap and seat info